Lruzzi/Railway-Management-System/ReadMe.md

 I made it for final project on Lab Data based System at Computer Engineering University of Indonesia 2022

 Overview:
-This website made for admin to manage the database Admin can input data, update or change data, and delete data There are 5 tables :
+This website made for admin to manage the database.
+Admin can input data, update or change data, and delete data

+There are 5 tables :
 1. Kereta to store train data
 2. Stasiun to store train Station data